anders94/disruptor/README.md

     disruptor peer 127.0.0.1:2222 127.0.0.1:11111

-The processes should find each other.
-Start a few more and point each to one of the live nodes in the network and they should all find all the others.
+The peers should find each other.
+Start a few more peers and point each to one of the other peers in the mesh and they should all find all the others.

-To see what other nodes a disruptor peer knows about, visit it with a web browser:
+To see what other peers a disruptor peer knows about, visit it with a web browser:

     http://127.0.0.1:1111

-In a production environment, rather than 127.0.0.1 you would use a network accessible interface and run one instance on each machine.
+In a production environment, rather than 127.0.0.1, you would use a network accessible interface and run one peer on each machine.

+There should be no setup beyond this.
+Peers that die or become inaccessible should automatically removed from the mesh over time.
+Simulate this by shutting down a peer and watch it get removed.

+Be careful about running directly addressible peers on the live Internet.
+There isn't security yet so, although highly improbible, if someone else's mesh were to find your mesh, the meshes would attempt to merge.
+Usually meshes are run on private address ranges such as 192.168.0.0/16, 172.16.0.0/12 or 10.0.0.0/8 without direct Internet addressibility.

 Creating Worker Apps
 --------------------
-Workers run code that lives in app directories under apps/ (for example apps/wordcount) and respond to:
+Worker applications exist in directories under apps/ (for example apps/wordcount) and respond to:

 ```javascript
 process.on('message', function() { ... })